-Dr. Tidikis's general area of expertise is in cognitive psychology. her research interest is in the area of creativity, with a particular interest in the study of higher-order and complex cognitive processes.
-Further, she is interested in how these processes are influenced by non-cognitive factors, such as emotions and group dynamics..
+Dr. Tidikis' general area of expertise is in cognitive psychology.
+Her research interest is in the area of creativity, with a particular emphasis in the study of higher-order and complex cognitive processes.
+Further, she is interested in how these processes are influenced by non-cognitive factors, such as emotions and group dynamics.

 Tidikis, V. & Ash, I. K. (2013).
 Working in pairs and alone: Examining process variables in solving insight problems.
 Creativity Research Journal, 25(2), 189-198.